x

 HSH.com Federal Reserve Policy Tracking Graph

 Along came the pandemic.
-In response to turbulent market conditions from the COVID-19 pandemic, the Fed re-started QE-style purchases of Mortgage-Backed Securities in March 2020, so not only did the slow process of converting MBS holdings to Treasuries come to a halt, the Fed was again actively buying up new MBS, growing their mortgage holdings anew.
-Through October 2021, MBS purchases were running at a rate of $40 billion per month, and any inbound proceeds from principal repayments existing holdings were being reinvested in additional purchases.
+In response to turbulent market conditions from the COVID-19 pandemic, the Fed re-started QE-style purchases of Mortgage-Backed Securities in March 2020, so not only did the slow process of converting MBS holdings to Treasuries come to a halt, it was reversed.
+Through October 2021, MBS purchases ran at a rate of $40 billion per month, and inbound proceeds from principal repayments existing holdings were being reinvested in additional purchases of MBS.
 As economic conditions settled, MBS bond buys were trimmed to $30 billion per month starting in December 2021 and then to $20 billion per month in January 2022 and it was expected that a similar pace of reduction going forward would occur.

 The Fed has since concluded its bond-buying program.
 The start of a new "runoff" process to reduce holdings was began in June 2022.
-Reductions of $17.5 billion in MBS in the first three months of the program increased to $35 billion per month in September 2022, and desired reductions in holdings remain at this pace today, although market redemptions remain well short of this goal.
+Reductions of $17.5 billion in MBS in the first three months of the program were increased to $35 billion per month in September 2022, and the stated reduction pace remains at this level today, although market redemptions remain well short of this goal.

 What is the effect of the Fed's actions on mortgage rates?